catima/catima/README.md

 ### Frontend

-To access the main application please use the following link.
+To access the main application, please use the following link.

 [http://catima.lan:8383](http://catima.lan:8383)